 Here’s How To Make An IKEA Spice Rack Bookshelf For Children’s Rooms

 Want to make some simple bookshelves for children rooms, using a quick and easy IKEA hack?
-Here are our IKEA spice rack bookshelves made using IKEA Bekvam Spice racks.
+Here is our IKEA spice rack bookshelves made using IKEA Bekvam Spice racks.

 IKEA Spice Rack Shelves: An IKEA Bekvam Hack To Make DIY Kid’s Bookshelves

 Here are the bedside bookshelves in our toddler’s room, which are painted Ikea Bekvam spice racks.
 It’s a very simple IKEA hack – where people take the furniture and use it for something else – but a really good one that means you can store and display kid’s books.